MoGnedy/ngx-loading-spinners/README.md

   }
 }
 ```
-Or
+> OR
--Define file path for each spinner.
+- Define file path for each spinner.
 ```html
 <ngx-loading-spinner [img]='pathToYourOwnFile/fileName' [name]="loaderUniqeName"> </ngx-loading-spinner>